KroonTiit/Qmind/README.md

+The assignement was to make a web application that showed a map that has animated marker on it.
+The main direction was to show "Activety".

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run this project you need to have Node.js installed(https://nodejs.org/en/download/) in order to have access to npm commands.